MUGE-2021/image-retrieval-baseline/README.md

 # MUGE Multimodal Retrieval Baseline

-**Update: We have released a much more competitive MUGE retrieval baseline in our [Chinese-CLIP repo](https://github.com/OFA-Sys/Chinese-CLIP).
-We strongly recommend to try it!**

 This repo is implemented based on the **[open_clip project](https://github.com/mlfoundations/open_clip)**, with modifications to adapt to the Chinese Multimodal Retrieval task

 ## Requirements and Installation